Our aim is that pupils at Willowbrook School:

 - Develop excellent speaking and listening skills.
 They will be able to express themselves clearly and will learn to listen attentively to others;

 - Become competent and confident readers who can read with fluency and expression;

-- Develop high levels of confidence when discussing and analysing a range of literature;
+- Can discuss and analyse a range of literature;

 - Become technically accurate writers who can write for a range of purposes;

 - Will be able to draw upon a rich vocabulary to express their thoughts and ideas.

 Our English curriculum enables pupils to develop the vital skills of speaking, listening, reading and writing.
 From Nursery onwards, we put a great emphasis on developing pupils' oracy skills, with early speech and language intervention for those who need it.
 This emphasis continues throughout the school, where children are taught to express themselves in full sentences and with confidence.
 We believe explicit phonics teaching is crucial in developing confident readers and writers, and we proudly use Sounds-Write as a scheme for delivering this.

 We continue to teach Reading explicitly throughout the school, with a heavy emphasis on developing pupils' fluency and understanding of word-meaning, as we believe these underpin comprehension, as does a knowledge-rich curriculum.
 Our writing curriculum exposes children to a broad canon of texts which will inspire, challenge and enrich their understanding further.
 In terms of our approach to teaching writing, we believe in developing automaticity of the basics - e.g. handwriting, spelling and basis sentence structure - so that children's working memories are freed-up to focus on composition and effect.
 'Daily dictation' happens in all classes as we believe it supports automaticity of these basics, whilst also supporting pupils' listening skills.